 How Do You Determine the Effective Date of Veterans Disability?

-The effective date for your veterans disability compensation determines how much you might be entitled to in retroactive benefits (i.e., benefits the Department of Veterans Affairs owes you for the time it took to grant you benefits).
-In most cases, you determine your effective date based on when the Department of Veterans Affairs (VA) received your application for benefits.
+The effective date is the date which VA uses as a start date to pay the veteran disability benefits for their claim.
+The effective date essentially determines how much the veteran will be entitled to in retroactive benefits (i.e., benefits the Department of Veterans Affairs owes the veteran for the time it took to grant benefits).
+In most cases, the effective date is based on when the Department of Veterans Affairs (VA) received the application for benefits.

-For instance, if you applied for veterans disability on January 13, 2017 and the VA received your application on January 18, 2017, that is your effective date.
-Since monthly benefit awards begin the first day of the month following the effective date assigned by the VA, the VA would owe you benefits starting February 2017.
+For instance, if a veteran applied for veterans disability on January 13, 2017, and VA received the application on January 18, 2017, the 18th is the effective date.
+Since monthly benefit awards begin the first day of the month following the effective date assigned, VA would owe the benefits starting February 2017.

 When Might My Effective Date Be Different?

-While a direct service connection effective date is usually the date the VA receives your claim, certain circumstances may change your effective date.
+While a direct service connection effective date is usually the date VA receives the claim, certain circumstances may change the change this date.
 These circumstances include: